Practical Affordable WATERFOWL AND POULTRY HOUSING available throughout United Kingdom

 Ardchattan parish : Benderloch, Barcaldine, North connel, Bonawe - Past and Present

-Kintaline poultry 2014 : Chickens : Utility breeds : CREAM LEGBAR
+Kintaline 2014 : WE ARE NO LONGER BREEDING OR SELLING BIRDS - please enjoy our information. : Chickens : Utility breeds : CREAM LEGBAR

 ~ Contact Us ~ ~ About Us